csplib/csplib/HOWTO.md

 7. **Make a branch.** Use the following command to create a new named branch: `git checkout -b BRANCH_NAME` (where BRANCH_NAME is the branch name you want to use).
    (This step is optional, but it is good practice.)
 8. **Commit your changes.** Use `git add` to add new files, and use `git commit -m COMMIT_MESSAGE` to commit your changes.
-9. **Repeat,** Repeat steps 4 to 8 as many times as necessary.
+9. **Repeat.** Repeat steps 4 to 8 as many times as necessary.
 10. **Push to your fork.** Use `git push origin` to push your local changes (commits) to your fork on GitHub.
 11. **Create a pull request,** Go to the webpage for your fork.
 It will be at `https://github.com/USERNAME/csplib` (where USERNAME is your GitHub username).
 Switch to your branch using the dropdown menu on the page.
 Then click the "New pull request" button.
 GitHub will show you a preview of your changes and will allow you to write a message to CSPLib maintainers before creating the pull request.
-12. TODO: build bot
+12. **Build bot.** We have a built-bot which will add a message to your pull request with a link to a preview build.
+This build will include your changes, and will give you a chance to see how they look.
-13. TODO: you can make more commits
+13. **Updating PR.** You can make more commits and push to the branch corresponding to your pull request to update it before merging.
+The build preview will be updated after every push.

 It is quite a lot of steps isn't it?
 Thankfully these are transferrable skills, most open source software projects use a similar setup.